INSIDE: 50 Great Books for Kids that Every Home Should Have

 The Tale of Peter Rabbit is the original classic by Beatrix Potter and was first published by Frederick Warne in 1902.
 It endures as Beatrix Potter's most popular and well-loved tale.
 It tells the story of a very mischievous rabbit and the trouble he encounters in Mr McGregor's vegetable garden!More info →

-Three soldiers came marching down the road towards a French village.
+In this book, Stone Soup, three soldiers came marching down the road towards a French village.
 The peasants seeing them coming, suddenly became very busy, for soldiers are often hungry.
 So all the food was hidden under mattresses or in barns.
 There followed a battle of wits, with the soldiers equal to the occasion.More info →

 One night Max puts on his wolf suit and makes mischief of one kind and another, so his mother calls him 'Wild Thing' and sends him to bed without his supper.
 That night a forest begins to grow in Max's room and an ocean rushes by with a boat to take Max to the place where the wild things are.More info →